ssmystic/SS-Valheim/README.md

 Step 2: Extract all of the contents from BepInEx_x64.zip to your games source folder (:\Steam\steamapps\common\Valheim)

-Step 3: Run the game, close it after 1 minute in th eMain Menu  (for BepInEx to generate files it needs)
+Step 3: Run the game, close it after 1 minute in the Main Menu  (for BepInEx to generate files it needs)

 Step 4: Copy the contents of the included plugins folder into (:Steam\steamapps\common\Valheim\BepInEx\plugins)